Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Fraud Detection

-We observe that using temporal motif features significantly improves the fraud detection performance of all models. \cref{tab:results} shows the average precision, recall, AUC score, and F1 score for classifiers using temporal motif features, only simple graph features, and using all features together.
-The logistic regression and support vector machine fail to predict any fraudsters from the simple graph features, resulting in zero precision and recall.
-The random forest and XGBoost are ensemble models that use bagging and boosting mechanisms to improve the performance of multiple weak learners.
-Therefore, they perform better than the logistic regression and support vector machine classifiers, giving 0.6 precision and 0.13 recall, 0.56 AUC score, and 0.22 F1 score.
-On the other hand, all four classifiers trained with temporal motif features show good performance in predicting the fraudster, with 1.0 precision, 0.69 recall, 0.85 AUC score, and 0.82 F1 score.
-In practice, one important aspect of fraud prevention systems is reducing the false positive alerts, which cause unnecessary investigations and inconvenience to the clients.
-Temporal motif features address this issue by improving the fraud detection precision from 0.66 to 1.0.
-Adding the simple graph features in addition to temporal motif features does not improve the performance.
-The simple graph features fail to provide any information for predicting fraudsters. \cref{fig:importance-JPMC} shows the three most important features considered by the random forest classifier trained on temporal motif features, simple graph features, and all features together.
+{\bf Results.} Temporal motif features significantly improve fraud detection on the JPMC dataset (\cref{tab:allresults}), achieving up to 0.790 F1 for fraud and 0.960 for non-fraud, with 0.825 AUC.
+Simple graph features perform poorly---SVM fails entirely, and LR performs weakly.
+Embedding methods underperform, especially for fraud detection.
+Unlike in Mercari, adding simple features to motifs does not help, likely due to JPMC's smaller size (58K vs. 1M events).

+\cref{fig:importance-JPMC} shows the three most important features considered by the random forest classifier trained on temporal motif features, simple graph features, and all features together.
 The out-burst motif is the most important temporal motif feature to support the decision of the fraud detection models.
-All simple graph features appear to have similar influences, while the number of events for each node $s_u$ and the ratio of out transactions $s^{\mathrm{out}}_u / s_u$ are more important than the other features.
+All simple graph features appear to have similar influences, while the number of events for each node ($s_u$) and the ratio of out transactions ($s^{\mathrm{out}}_u / s_u$) are more important than the other features.
 Among all temporal motif features and simple graph features, the out-burst motifs contribute most to predicting the fraudsters in the payment networks.

+Regarding the runtime performance, the overhead of temporal motif counting is 40\% less than node2vec embedding, which suggests that the superior classification performance of temporal motif features is also practical.
+Also, the classification runtimes are less than a second for all temporal motif trainings whereas it takes up to 19 seconds to train node2vec embeddings.